adeleke123/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Global variables -> Create a script that lists environment variables.
 5. Local variables -> Create a script that lists all local variables and environment variables, and functions.
 6. Local variable -> Create a script that creates a new local variable.
 Name: BEST and Value: School
+7. Global variable -> Create a script that creates a new global variable.
+Name: BEST and Value: School